srcrip/live_toast/README.md

 end
 ```

-Next open up your `app.js` and import/setup the hook:
+Next open up your `app.js` and import/setup the hook (Note that if you bundle through some external bundler, you may need to import from `../deps/live_toast`):

 ```javascript
 import { createLiveToastHook } from 'live_toast'